bekk/bekk-christmas/post/javascript/the-people-behind-javascript-daniel-ehrenberg.md

 errors.
 You can find more information at https://github.com/littledan/proposal-bigdecimal .

-### What is the most fun about being a part of the development of EcmaScript?
+### What is the most fun about being a part of the development of ECMAScript?

 It's really fun to dream about new language features and think through the details and the design space.
 I really like how I get to learn about